xpack/web-jekyll/pages/dev-tools/openocd/install.md

 toc: false

 date: 2015-09-09 19:43:00 +0300
-last_updated: 2019-06-21 23:40:00 +0300
+last_updated: 2019-06-26 00:08:00 +0300

 ---

 ## Overview

-The **xPack OpenOCD** can be installed automatically, via `xpm` (the recommended method), or manually, using the portable archives.
+The **xPack OpenOCD** can be installed automatically, via `xpm` (the recommended method), or manually, by downloading and unpacking one of the portable archives.

 ## Easy install

-The easiest way to install OpenOCD is using the **binary xPack**, available as [`@xpack-dev-tools/openocd`](https://www.npmjs.com/package/@xpack-dev-tools/openocd) from the [`npmjs.com`](https://www.npmjs.com) registry.
+The easiest way to install OpenOCD is by using the **binary xPack**, available as [`@xpack-dev-tools/openocd`](https://www.npmjs.com/package/@xpack-dev-tools/openocd) from the [`npmjs.com`](https://www.npmjs.com) registry.